Med-Peds Residents

 Favorite things about Charleston: I had never been to Charleston prior to interview season but surprisingly it’s one of my mother’s favorite cities.
 With proximity to my family who is scattered throughout the Southeastern US it couldn’t be a better location for me.
 I have since visited and I would say the food, the culture/history and the people make Charleston great!

-Career/Research Interests: Health Disparities, Considering Pulm/Critical Care Fellowship, Global Health
+Career/Research Interests: Health Disparities, Global Health, and serving underserved communities

 Why MUSC Med-Peds: The level of support provided to the residents, the leadership that is fostered, and the diversity of the patient population and pathologies were a few of my top reasons for choosing MUSC.
 Ultimately, it was the residents and faculty that I met throughout the interview process that made me feel like MUSC was the perfect place for me.